SCALagos/hacktoberfest/README.md

 # Hacktoberfest 2023
 Make your first Pull Request on Hacktoberfest 2023.
 Everyone is Welcome to contribute.
-Don't forget to spread love and if you like give us a ⭐️
+This repo will be active even after Hacktoberfest to encourage new contributors to make their first contribution

 Contribute here to complete your HacktoberFest Event.

-# 🎃 HacktoberFest Starter Project 🎃
+# :star::star:  HacktoberFest Starter Project :star: :star:

-Use this project to make your first contribution to an open source project on GitHub.
+Use this project to make your first contribution to an open-source project on GitHub.
 Celebrate [Hacktoberfest](https://hacktoberfest.com/) by getting involved in the open source community by completing some simple tasks in this project.

 This repository is open to all members of the GitHub community.
 Any member may contribute to this project without being a collaborator.